nemohan/doc/other/git/5 Rewriting history/git reflog.md

 - `git reset`
 - `git merge`

-Reflogs track when Git refs were updated in the local repository.
+<font color="red">Reflogs track when Git refs were updated in the local repository.
 In addition to branch tip reflogs, a special reflog is maintained for the Git stash.
-Reflogs are stored in directories under the local repository's `.git` directory. `git reflog` directories can be found at `.git/logs/refs/heads/.`, `.git/logs/HEAD`, and also `.git/logs/refs/stash` if the `git stash` has been used on the repo.
+Reflogs are stored in directories under the local repository's `.git` directory. `git reflog` directories can be found at `.git/logs/refs/heads/.`, `.git/logs/HEAD`, and also `.git/logs/refs/stash` if the `git stash` has been used on the repo.</font>

 We discussed `git reflog` at a high level on the [Rewriting History Page](https://www.atlassian.com/git/tutorials/rewriting-history).
 This document will cover: extended configuration options of `git reflog`, common use-cases and pitfalls of `git reflog`, how to undo changes with `git reflog`, and more.